akashD7892/chai_aur_code_backend/Readme.md

 #in express we have documentation of request and response in API Documentation -> 5x beta

 _" CORS ORIGIN\*_ " \* -> from any frontend user can request

+#to make username more efficiently searchable add [ index:true ]

+#mongoose-aggregate-paginate-v2 in mongoose for optimising searching

+#bcrypt ( library for Nodejs )
+#bcryptjs ( optimised bcrypt in plain JS with zero dependencies.
+Compatible with bcrypt)